Ara Guzelimian

 Ara Guzelimian is an American academic and scholar who served as the dean and provost of The Juilliard School from 2006 to 2020.
-He is currently the artistic director of the Ojai Music Festival and continues at Juilliard as Special Advisor to the Office of the President.
+He is the artistic and executive director of the Ojai Music Festival and continues at Juilliard as Special Advisor to the Office of the President.

 Early life and education

 Born in Cairo, Egypt, Guzelimian graduated earned a degree in music history from the University of California, Los Angeles.

 Career

 Guzelimian became Dean and Provost of The Juilliard School in 2006.
-Previously, he worked at Carnegie Hall as Artistic Advisor and Senior Director, from 1998 to 2006.
+Previously, he worked at Carnegie Hall as artistic advisor and senior director, from 1998 to 2006.
 During that time he played a key role in the launch of Zankel Hall in 2003 as well as hosting and producing the Making Music composer series there.

 He was on the 2000 International Chamber Music Encounter faculty at the Jerusalem Music Centre led by Isaac Stern.

-Other music industry positions he has held in the past include: Artistic Administrator (Aspen Music Festival and School, Colorado), Artistic Director (Ojai Music Festival, California), national radio broadcast producer and Artistic Administrator (Los Angeles Philharmonic).
+Other music industry positions he has held in the past include artistic administrator of the (Aspen Music Festival and School, Colorado) and national radio broadcast producer and artistic administrator of the (Los Angeles Philharmonic).

-He was appointed to by the Artistic Director of the Artistic Director of the 74th Ojai Music Festival from June 10 to 13, 2021.
+His appointment as artistic director of the Ojai Music Festival, beginning with the 75th Festival in June 2021, was announced in October 2019.
+In June 2020, the Festival announced that he would additionally gain executive director responsibilities.